Graduate scheme applications to Barratt: tips to impress the house builder

 You need to analyse the performance of competitors.
 ‘We do gauge your awareness of our competitors at interview,’ says Suzie. ’We want you to know what makes us different.’

 So take a look at the likes of Taylor Wimpey, Bellway, Persimmon, Croudace, Bovis and large construction groups whose house-building capabilities are only part of their offerings, such as Galliford Try.
 What advantages does Barratt have?
 Can it call upon regional expertise and the resources and infrastructure of a national company, for example?
 Is it the amount of land that it has ready to be built on?
 What about design?
 Customer service?
-Naturally every house builder will talk about their great designs and customer satisfaction, but you could talk about the 2015 'Developer of the Year & Southern Region' award they received from the Urban Design Group and the five-star customer satisfaction rating that Barratt has received from the Home Builders Federation.
+Naturally every house builder will talk about their great designs and customer satisfaction, but you could talk about the five-star customer satisfaction rating that Barratt has received from the Home Builders Federation and the 2017 Next Generation gold award.

 Then think about wider economic factors, such as the close of the Help to Buy scheme, the North-South divide in house prices, the fears of housing bubbles, the need for social housing and the demands of the buy-to-let market.